Jayjay-lv/Encryption-Project/Jayjay_standups.md

 Added styling to page to make it look like 90's hacker website.
 I can't center the input box for the user so I need to find out ohow to do that.

 I want to make it look more proffesional and add different pages and miles found a way but we need to find a way to do it with react.

+##5-06-19

+Added more styling.
+I centered everything and made the input text green.
+I plan on adding more to mkae it look more polished and user friendly.